-- o For Non-Urgent Surgical Procedures: - Holding warfarin and/or use of Vitamin K should be considered based on timing of surgical procedure. - For Urgent/Emergent Procedures: - If the procedure will occur within 6 hours, plasma or 4-F PCC to replace clotting factors and help control bleeding is recommended.
+- For Non-Urgent Surgical Procedures: - Holding warfarin and/or use of Vitamin K should be considered based on timing of surgical procedure. - For Urgent/Emergent Procedures: - If the procedure will occur within 6 hours, plasma or 4-F PCC to replace clotting factors and help control bleeding is recommended.
 If sustained reversal is needed Vitamin K must be administered. - If procedure will occur after 6-24 hours, Vitamin K should be considered as first line treatment.
 Preferred routes of Vitamin K are oral or IV.
 Full effect can be seen in 6-12 hours with IV or in 24 hours with oral route.
-Subcutaneous Vitamin K should not be used because of erratic absorption.
-17,20,21 - Interventional Radiology (IR) procedure considerations22 - Consider use of an algorithm to assess patients on anticoagulant therapy and needing IR procedure: - Assess bleeding risk of procedure and patient. - Is procedure emergent? - Does patient have high thrombotic risk?
-Consider bridge therapy. - If emergent with high risk of bleeding, consider reversal of anticoagulant. - For low bleeding risk procedures (e.g. non-tunneled or tunneled venous catheter placement and removal, paracentesis, thoracentesis), the following parameters are recommended: - Correct INR to range within ≤2.0-3.0 - Correct platelet count to >20,000/μL
+Subcutaneous Vitamin K should not be used because of erratic absorption. - Interventional Radiology (IR) procedure considerations - Consider use of an algorithm to assess patients on anticoagulant therapy and needing IR procedure: - Assess bleeding risk of procedure and patient. - Is procedure emergent? - Does patient have high thrombotic risk?
+Consider bridge therapy. - If emergent with high risk of bleeding, consider reversal of anticoagulant.

-- For high bleeding risk procedures (e.g. solid organ biopsies, gastrostomy or gastrojejunostomy tube placement, epidural injections, nephrostomy tube placement, transjugular intrahepatic shunt placement), the following parameters are recommended: - Correct INR to range within ≤1.5-1.8 - Correct platelet count to >50,000/μL - Most studies to date have failed to show a relationship between preprocedural mild to moderate abnormal coagulation tests and increased bleeding complications in patients undergoing interventional radiology (IR) procedures.
-In a single center retrospective study, the use of prophylactic plasma transfusion prior to invasive IR procedures in patients with INR ≥1.5 was not associated with decreased RBC transfusion rates or improved patient outcomes.23 - Plasma therapy is not indicated for a mildly elevated INR value, or if given will not bring the INR into the normal reference range in such cases.24 For an elevated INR (i.e. <1.8), treat underlying condition and provide supportive care including use of Vitamin K in the settings of warfarin therapy or Vitamin K deficiency. - Plasma products are not indicated for volume expansion, nutritional supplementation, or if the PT/INR and aPTT are normal.1 - Given the complex coagulopathy in liver disease, the commonly utilized thresholds for INR do not correlate with bleeding risk and should not be used.
-In patients with cirrhosis or advanced liver disease with an elevated INR, transfusion of plasma (and platelets) prior to low-risk therapeutic procedures (e.g. paracentesis, thoracentesis and routine endoscopic variceal band ligation) is generally not indicated.
-For management of active bleeding or high-risk procedures, transfusions to maintain hematocrit ≥25%, platelet count >50,000/μL, and fibrinogen >120 mg/dL may better optimize clot formation.25 - During resuscitation for massively bleeding trauma patients, a high transfusion ratio of RBC to plasma (1:1 or 2:1) and earlier administration of plasma has been found to improve outcomes; however, once stabilized, individualized component therapy based on laboratory or point-ofcare testing is preferable over massive transfusion protocols.26-28 - Plasma products should not be used to reverse unfractionated Heparin or Low Molecular Weight Heparin (LMWH).
+- For low bleeding risk procedures (e.g., non-tunneled or tunneled venous catheter placement and removal, paracentesis, thoracentesis), the following parameters are recommended: - Correct INR to range within ≤2.0-3.0 - Correct platelet count to >20,000/μL - For high bleeding risk procedures (e.g., solid organ biopsies, gastrostomy or gastrojejunostomy tube placement, epidural injections, nephrostomy tube placement, transjugular intrahepatic shunt placement), the following parameters are recommended: - Correct INR to range within ≤1.5-1.8 - Correct platelet count to >50,000/μL - Most studies to date have failed to show a relationship between preprocedural mild to moderate abnormal coagulation tests and increased bleeding complications in patients undergoing interventional radiology (IR) procedures.
+In a single center retrospective study, the use of prophylactic plasma transfusion prior to invasive IR procedures in patients with INR ≥1.5 was not associated with decreased RBC transfusion rates or improved patient outcomes. - Plasma therapy is not indicated for a mildly elevated INR value, or if given, will not bring the INR into the normal reference range in such cases.
+For an elevated INR (i.e. <1.8), treat underlying condition and provide supportive care including use of Vitamin K in the settings of warfarin therapy or Vitamin K deficiency. - Plasma products are not indicated for volume expansion, nutritional supplementation, or if the PT/INR and aPTT are normal. - Given the complex coagulopathy in liver disease, the commonly utilized thresholds for INR do not correlate with bleeding risk and should not be used.
+In patients with cirrhosis or advanced liver disease with an elevated INR, transfusion of plasma (and platelets) prior to low-risk therapeutic procedures (e.g., paracentesis, thoracentesis and routine endoscopic variceal band ligation) is generally not indicated.
+For management of active bleeding or high-risk procedures, transfusions to maintain hematocrit ≥25%, platelet count >50,000/μL, and fibrinogen >120 mg/dL may better optimize clot formation. - During resuscitation for massively bleeding trauma patients, a high transfusion ratio of RBC to plasma (1:1 or 2:1) and earlier administration of plasma has been found to improve outcomes.
+Once stabilized, individualized component therapy based on laboratory or point-of-care testing is preferable over massive transfusion protocols.26-28 - Plasma products should not be used to reverse unfractionated Heparin or Low Molecular Weight Heparin (LMWH).
 Protamine is recommended for reversal of unfractionated heparin.
-While not fully effective (60% reversal), protamine is recommended for bleeding patients on LMWH.17 - Plasma will not reverse the direct oral anticoagulants (i.e. dabigatran, rivaroxaban, apixaban or edoxaban).17 Antidotes for direct oral anticoagulants are available.
-See Factor Concentrate Products section for additional information. - Isolated prolongation of aPTT is not an indication for plasma transfusion unless there is a known coagulation protein deficiency and the presence of bleeding or impending invasive procedure.
+While not fully effective (60% reversal), protamine is recommended for bleeding patients on LMWH.